 Since you have a bleeding disorder, you do have concerns not faced by everyone.
 It may be helpful to meet other young people your age who also have bleeding disorders.
 A great place to do this is at bleeding disorder summer camp.
 Teens who have the same experiences you have can suggest ways to handle common problems.
 If you share your feelings and worries with people who care, you may find that others have felt the same way.
 You will feel better yourself.
 If you ever feel that your troubles are just too much for you, talk to your doctor, nurse, or social worker.

 When you feel down about yourself, look for ways to boost your self-confidence.
 Starting an exercise program to keep your body healthy is one way.
 The physical therapist at the HTC can help you plan a program that is right for you.

 Another way to feel better about yourself is to work on an interesting hobby or skill.
 Every person has special talents.
 Maybe yours is a creative skill such as writing or drawing.
 If you make an effort to improve yourself or grow in some way, you will become more satisfied with yourself.
 This is a good time to begin planning for your future career.
 Planning for a future job can help you find out your interests and abilities.
 You can learn what skills are needed in the jobs you would like to do.

 This does not mean that you should never take a chance on anything.
 All of life involves some risk-taking.
 The only way to be independent is to try new things on your own.
-However, when you take foolish and unnecessary risks just to prove something, you are only setting yourself up for injury.
+However, when you take unsafe risks just to prove something, you are only setting yourself up for injury.
 Growing up includes accepting yourself as you are, both your strengths and your limitations.
 It means making mature decisions about which risks are the right ones to take.